International writers often have to make choices about which literary agents to approach. Here’s a quick guide to help you make a decision.

-Often when (say) a Nigerian writers does choose to query a US literary agent as a first step that’ll be because he or she has some kind of connection with the US that makes it a natural thing to do.
+Often when (say) a Nigerian writers does choose to query a US literary agent as a first step that’ll be because they have some kind of connection with the US that makes it a natural thing to do.
 So when Chimamanda Ngozi Adichie chose to seek US representation for her first novel, she did so because she was studying in the US.
 She felt part-American.
 She was resident there.
 For her, it would have been unnatural to query an agent in London, simply because Union Jacks once flew in Lagos.

 You can apply the same basic tests.
 Truth is, no one cares too much.
 And if your manuscript is absolutely amazing, then no one will care at all.

-And what about if you were an American living permanently in the UK? or a Brit living permanently in the US?
+But what about if you were an American living permanently in the UK?
+Or a Brit living permanently in the US?

 Well, our even fuzzier fifth rule is: